Facebook Suspends Political Data Firm Used In Trump Campaign

 Now Facebook says it recently learned those assurances may have been false.

-"Several days ago, we received reports that, contrary to the certifications we were given, not all data was deleted," Facebook's Vice President and Deputy General Counsel Paul Grewal said in a statement Friday.
+"Several days ago, we received reports that, contrary to the certifications we were given, not all data was deleted," Facebook Vice President and Deputy General Counsel Paul Grewal said in a statement Friday.
 "We are moving aggressively to determine the accuracy of these claims."

-For its part, Cambridge Analytica denies wrongdoing.
+Cambridge Analytica denies wrongdoing.

-In its own statement, it concedes it contracted with and received data from Global Science Research (GSR), a company led by Kogan, but says when it learned that the user information was not obtained in line with Facebook's terms of service, it deleted all of it.
+In its own statement, it concedes it contracted with and received data from Global Science Research, a company led by Kogan, but says that when it learned that the user information was not obtained in line with Facebook's terms of service, it deleted all of it.

 Cambridge Analytica says it is committed to receiving information in accordance with the UK Data Protection Act "and to seek the informed consent of each respondent."